 Marilyn has represented numerous men and women in divorces, parenting disputes, paternity and child support cases, domestic violence cases, adoptions, guardianships, and post-divorce modifications and enforcement actions.
 She works hard to achieve a successful settlement for clients out of court, and is prepared to use appropriate alternative dispute resolution methods, including mediation and collaborative law methods.
 However, if out-of-court resolution is not possible, she can and will assertively litigate a case as warranted.
 Marilyn enjoys working with couples as a mediator herself, and has helped numerous couples amicably bring their divorces to a peaceful resolution without litigation.

 In addition to practicing law, she is deeply committed to contributing her volunteer services to the New Hampshire community.
-Currently, she is the chair and long-time member of the Board of Trustees of Child & Family Services of N.H., a non-profit social service agency.
+Currently, she is a long-time member of the Board of Trustees of Child & Family Services of N.H., a non-profit social service agency.
 She is active with the Children’s Lobby of N.H.
 She was a member of the Family Law Task Force that developed New Hampshire’s current parenting statute.
 Her high priority is to advocate for sound legislative policy relating to New Hampshire’s divorce laws and laws affecting children, so she has frequently testified before legislative committees in support of or opposition to proposed legislation.

 Marilyn lives in rural New Hampshire, where she loves to garden and to make maple syrup every spring with her husband, Jim.
 She credits her children, Nora and Dillon, with teaching her what she knows about the important things in life.